 Ashanti Shih

-Ashanti Shih (she/her) was born and raised in Honolulu, Hawai‘i.
+Ashanti Shih was born and raised in Honolulu, Hawai‘i.
 She completed her B.A. in History and Art Practice at the University of California, Berkeley in 2011 and earned her Ph.D. in History from Yale University in 2019.
-Before arriving at Vassar in fall 2022, Shih held a predoctoral Mellon Fellowship at the New York Botanical Garden’s Humanities Institute, a postdoctoral fellowship in the University of Southern California’s Society of Fellows in the Humanities, and a Mellon Postdoctoral Fellowship in Environmental Studies at Wellesley College.
+Before arriving at Vassar, Shih held a predoctoral Mellon Fellowship at the New York Botanical Garden’s Humanities Institute, a postdoctoral fellowship in the University of Southern California’s Society of Fellows in the Humanities, and a Mellon Postdoctoral Fellowship in Environmental Studies at Wellesley College.

 Shih is active in public history work, including collaborating with botanical gardens and herbaria on their interpretive materials.
-She is also part of a team working on a public history project about Los Angeles’s Old Chinatown, sponsored by the Huntington-USC Institute for California and the West and the Chinese Historical Society of Southern California.
+She is currently a Sinnott Fellow with Harvard University's Arnold Arboretum, where she is working on a reparative history project to investigate the arboretum's relationship to imperialism in East Asia.

 Departments and Programs